Why I Write Poetry

 Capturing the Ineffable

-Poetry is the language of the ineffable—the emotions, sensations, and experiences that often elude prose.
+Poetry is the language of emotions, sensations, and experiences that often elude prose.
 It provides a unique avenue to capture the nuances of feelings and experience.
 Through poetry, I hope to articulate things that are usually only felt.
+Some truths are best conveyed in the unspoken, and poetry is where the unsaid finds a voice.
+It's about expressing what may be difficult to articulate directly, allowing metaphors and symbolism to convey truths instead.
+Oftentimes, emotions and difficult topics cause a sort of internal chaos… Putting that energy into something as concrete and tangible as the written word, can help us embrace and understand those parts of our experience better.

 Distilling Emotions into Essence

 Emotions are complex, multifaceted, and at times, overwhelming.
-Poetry serves as a vessel to distill these emotions into their essence.
-It allows me to explore the depth of joy, sorrow, love, and everything in between with precision and economy of language.
-In the brevity of a poem, emotions find clarity.
-And over-writers, like me, are pushed to choose each word with careful intent.
+Poetry serves as a way to distill these emotions into their essence.
+It allows me to explore the depth of joy, sorrow, love, and everything in between, where every word matters.
+I take it as a challenge to whittle away at my words until I’m left with the truest, most clarified version of the thought or feeling I’m wanting to communicate.
+And for over-writers, like me, being pushed to choose each word with careful intent is an essential skill worth developing and practicing.

 Painting with Words

-Poetry is an art form that invites the writer to paint with words.
+Poetry is art, and words can be just as powerful a medium as paint, or clay, or fabric.
 I know I use a lot of visual art metaphors, but that’s because I’m also a visual artist, so my mind just naturally draws those parallels.
-But truly, poetry is about creating visual and sensory experiences through language.
-Whether it's describing a sunset, a fleeting moment, or the essence of a person, poetry allows me to wield words like I would my paintbrush.
+But truly, poetry is about creating powerful sensory experiences through language, with only words for color and structure.
+Whether it's describing a sunset, a fleeting moment, or the essence of a person, poetry allows me to express with words on a page like I would with my paintbrush against canvas.

 Rhythmic Expression

 Poetry is rhythm.
 I feel it like music.
 Whether through structured forms like sonnets or free verse that moves at its own pace, poetry is all about sound and cadence.
 Musicality is inherent in language, and poetry is a fun way to explore that.
-Perhaps my lifetime of music lessons and love of all things music is another reason poetry speaks so strongly to me.
+Perhaps my lifetime of music lessons and love of all things music is another reason poetry speaks so strongly to me, but when something flows as it should (or as it must), my body responds the same as it would to a beautiful chord progression.

 Inviting Reflection and Contemplation

-Poetry encourages reflection.
-It's an invitation to pause, ponder, and immerse oneself in the layers of meaning poured into each verse.
+Poetry encourages reflection, inviting us to pause, ponder, and immerse ourselves in the layers of meaning in each word and each verse.
 Through the ambiguity and often intentional openness of poetry, readers are invited to contemplate their own interpretations, fostering a deeper connection between those of us who write, and those who read our work.
-While some poems are more literal in nature, or have a named intent, it is still art.
-Even in those pieces, we can find our own meaning.
+While some poems are more literal in nature, or have a named intent, it is still art, so even in those pieces, we can find our own meaning.
+In fact, a good poet wants us to.
+I know when someone reads a piece of mine, I hope it inspires something in their own hearts and minds, even if its something I’d never considered when penning those words.

 Connecting Across Boundaries